sni/grafana-pnp-datasource/README.md

 ## PNP Grafana Datasource - a Grafana backend datasource using PNP4Nagios to access RRD files

-### Usage
+### Installation

+Search for `pnp` in the Grafana plugins directory or simply use the grafana-cli command:

+    grafana-cli plugins install sni-pnp-datasource

-OMD-Labs comes with this datasource included, so if you use OMD-Labs, everything is setup already.
+Also [OMD-Labs](https://labs.consol.de/omd/) comes with this datasource included, so if you use OMD-Labs, everything is setup already.

 Otherwise follow these steps:

     %> cd var/grafana/plugins
     %> git clone https://github.com/sni/grafana-pnp-datasource.git
     %> restart grafana

-Or search for `PNP` in the Grafana plugin repository.

 #### PNP API